Americana

 The Americana is a hybrid cross between an Araucana chicken and Ameraucana chicken.
 These unique birds produce colored eggs that are typically shades of blue.
 They have charming muffs and docile, easygoing personalities.
 Their close combs make them adaptable to cold climates.

-Americana Chickens: Hardy Blue Egg Layers
+Americana Chicks for Sale: Hardy Blue Egg Layers

-With optimal care and climate conditions, Americanas are good layers, but not as prolific as other high-production breeds.
+If properly cared for, Americana chickens are good layers, but not as prolific as other high-production breeds.
 Growers can expect good yield between 200-250 eggs per year.
 They typically do not go broody.

 Average mature weight for males is 5.5 lbs, females average 4.5 lbs.